zu2/chibicc-6800-v1/README.md

 - Two: one PUSH is removed, but an INS is required.
 Equivalent.
 - Three or more: more INS, less efficient.

-Register arguments are saved at the function prologue, and accessed like local variables within the function.
+Register arguments are saved at the function prologue, and accessed like local variable within the function.
 There is still room for optimization here.

 ---